alejandromzs/amzs_master/README.md

 ## Managing Sub-projects

 The goal is to allow developers to work on individual sub-projects and to selectively build or deploy them.

-### Current Approach (Manual)

-Currently, to work with a specific sub-project, you would typically:

-1. Navigate to its directory:
-    ```bash
-    cd subprojects/ai-tools
-    ```
-    (Or `cd subprojects/backend-services`, `cd subprojects/vue-ui` for other projects)
-2. Run its specific commands (e.g., for installing dependencies, starting a development server, or building):
-    ```bash
-    npm install  # Example for a Node.js based project
-    npm start    # Example
-    # or
-    # yarn build # Example
-    ```
-    Each sub-project will have its own `README.md` detailing its specific setup and commands once fully developed.

 ## Installation and Running the Monorepo

 Follow these steps to install and run the monorepo and its subprojects: